rouanw/randoc/README.md

 #### Properties that may not exist

-The example below has a 70% chance of including a `salary` property:
+The example below has a 70% chance of including a `status` property:

 ```js
 const schema = { name: 'name', status: { _type: 'enum', _exists: 70, options: ['new', 'available', 'expired'] } };